How Severe Is Your TBI?

 - Gunshot wounds

-If you or a loved one has been in an accident, your personal injury lawyer will conduct an investigation to find out whose negligence caused your injuries.
+If you or a loved one has been in an accident that caused a TBI, your Omaha brain injury lawyer will conduct an investigation to find out whose negligence caused your injuries.
 Then they can file a claim seeking damages to cover the cost of your medical care and other expenses related to the accident.

 At Bottlinger Law L.L.C., we handle cases in Nebraska, Iowa, Texas, and throughout the Midwest.
 Call (402) 505-8234 today to schedule your FREE consultation.
 We’re here to help.